lambdastack/lambdastack/README.md

 <!-- TOC -->

 IMPORTANT - The latest version of LambdaStack is based on a fork of Epiphany, which I started in 2018, and being used by high-profile industries that require cross platform scalability and resiliency.
 There are a few diagrams using the text Epiphany instead of LambdaStack (note - any broken links or diagrams due to this fork will be corrected).
 Going forward, LambdaStack will be addressing many industries and not just industrial Energy.
 Actually, LFEnergy (Linux Foundation Energy) should look at [Epiphany](https://github.com/epiphany-platform/epiphany) as their standard going forward.
-The team I created at Hitachi Energy for Epiphany is very good and the entirely focused on the Energy sector.
+The team I created at Hitachi Energy for Epiphany is very good and they are focused on the Energy sector.